cderoove/damp.ekeko.snippets/README.md

 ## Automated template generalization and refinement

-To assist Ekeko/X users in writing templates, the tool also provides a search-based approach to automatically generalize/refine a template, such that it produces a given desired set of source code snippets. **Usage information, as well as how to reproduce the experiments that evaluate the approach are available in the [genetic algorithm documentation](https://github.com/cderoove/damp.ekeko.snippets/blob/master/damp.ekeko.snippets.plugin/src/damp/ekeko/snippets/geneticsearch/README.md)**.
+To assist Ekeko/X users in writing templates, the tool also provides a search-based approach to automatically generalize/refine a template, such that it produces a given desired set of source code snippets.
+Usage information, as well as how to reproduce the experiments that evaluate the approach are available in the [genetic algorithm documentation](https://github.com/cderoove/damp.ekeko.snippets/blob/master/damp.ekeko.snippets.plugin/src/damp/ekeko/snippets/geneticsearch/README.md).

 ## Demo